FoxtrotOnce/RailboundSolver/README.md

 # A solver for every level in Railbound.
 I made this project over 7 months during my sophomore year of high school.
+Want to see data on it?
+Check out this [Google Doc.](https://docs.google.com/document/d/1gb9UQcFA16MThvKxfTPQSfTJFo51ytKI-Dpijypth2A/edit?usp=sharing)

 To solve a level or world, scroll down in the main project file until you reach the bottom for loop.